usaid-cs/yesterday-i-learned/useless-trivia.md

 - At the height of fidget spinner madness, ["fidget spinner porn" got to top 10](http://www.menshealth.com/sex-women/fidget-spinner-porn-pornhub) among pornhub searches.
 - Brian's Point Inflation Hypothesis states that, for any given Reddit user, no matter how useless or controversial its comments are, it is still more likely for its karma to be net positive than negative.
 - Emma Watson was in a film with Tom Hanks, called "The Circle".
 Never seen the movie, but some of the soundtracks were good.
+- /r/fakenews existed before it was cool.
+It has nothing to do with that guy who keeps making up fake news.
+- Since who-knows-when, Google started listing results as ["Page 3 of about 3,520 results"](https://www.google.ca/search?q=%22seats+are+rubbish%22), like some sort of joke about Americans mixing ounces with yards.